rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 The implementation efforts also gave arise to potential improvements to the protocol and encoding

-## Functional changes between YANG Push Lite and YANG Push
+## Functional changes between YANG Push Lite and YANG Push {#DifferencesFromYangPush}

 This section informally highlights the significant functional changes where the YANG Push Lite implementation differs from YANG Push.
 However, in all cases, the text in this document normatively defines the YANG Push Lite specification, unless explicitly indicated that given text is non-normative.

 ### Changed Functionality

 - All YANG Push Lite notifications messages use {{I-D.draft-netana-netconf-notif-envelope}} rather than {{RFC5277}} used by YANG Push.
-Note, this does not affect other message streams generated by the device (e.g., YANG Push), that still generate {{RFC5277}} compliant messages.
+This does not affect other message streams generated by the device (e.g., YANG Push), that still generate {{RFC5277}} compliant messages.

 - Receivers are always configured separately from the subscription and are referenced.

+- Although configured subscriptions can still use multiple receivers there are more restrictions on the specification of those receivers.
+I.e., they must be configured with the same transport and encoding (**TODO, and perhaps DSCP marking**).

 - Transport and Encoding parameters are configured as part of a receiver definition, and are used by all subscriptions directed towards a given receiver.